Multiway switching

 In building wiring, multiway switching is the interconnection of two or more electrical switches to control an electrical load from more than one location.
 A common application is in lighting, where it allows the control of lamps from multiple locations, for example in a hallway, stairwell, or large room.

-In contrast to a simple light switch, which is a single pole, single throw (SPST) switch, multiway switching uses switches with one or more additional contacts and two or more wires are run between the switches.
-When the load is controlled from only two points, single pole, double throw (SPDT) switches are used.
-Double pole, double throw (DPDT) switches allow control from three or more locations.
+In contrast to a simple light switch, which is a single-pole, single-throw (SPST) switch, multiway switching uses switches with one or more additional contacts and two or more wires are run between the switches.
+When the load is controlled from only two points, then single-pole, double-throw (SPDT) switches are used.
+Double-pole, double-throw (DPDT) switches allow control from three or more locations.

 In alternative designs, low-voltage relay or electronic controls can be used to switch electrical loads, sometimes without the extra power wires.